-- 1. Slide the Battery Release to unlock and hold. - 2.
+- 1. Slide the lock to the unlocked for position. - 2.
+Slide the Battery Release to unlock and hold.
 Lift the edge of the battery pack up.

 IMPORTANT!
 Only use battery packs and power adapters supplied with this Notebook PC or specifically approved by the manufacturer or retailer for use with this model or else damage may occur to the Notebook PC.